mesteryui/mesteryui/README.md

 - 👋 Hi, I’m @mesteryui
-- 👀 I’m interested in
+- 👀 I’m interested in javascript because of ags, nim, and rust
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, a little of javascript I believe
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...